Skip to main content

 • Based on an average of $45,000 per CHW, cost savings found by one carrier neared $5,000 per patient over a 4-month period.

-As a result of this analysis, some payers engaged with FQHCs in shared savings arrangements.
+The results of the 2017-2019 expansion prompted some payers to engage with FQHCs in shared savings arrangements.

 The most common issues discovered to be impacting health status were social situations, literacy, and economic barriers.
 For example: